Rzeczenica

 Rzeczenica (Stegers) is a village in Człuchów County, Pomeranian Voivodeship, in northwestern Poland.
 It is the seat of the gmina (administrative district) called Gmina Rzeczenica.
-It lies approximately 21 km north-west of Człuchów and 121 km south-west of the regional capital Gdańsk.
 It is located within the historic region of Pomerania.

 Rzeczenica was a royal village of the Polish Crown, administratively located in the Pomeranian Voivodeship.
 During World War II the German Nazi administration operated a labor camp for Polish and French prisoners of war from the Stalag II-B prisoner-of-war camp in the village.

 The main historic landmark of Rzeczenica is the Sacred Heart church.